ucsd-cse29/fa24/src/pa/pa3/index.md

 with the list of all chats (including the new one).

 This uses the standard format for [URL parameters and query strings](https://en.wikipedia.org/wiki/Query_string).
-You should not try to parse this yourself; see [FILL] for how to handle this.
+The username should always come first and the message second.
+If a parameter is missing or if other paramters are given, the behavior is undefined.

-If message is longer than 1000 bytes, only the first 1000 bytes are used as part of the message.
+If message is longer than 1000 bytes, only the first 1000 bytes are used as the message.

-If username is longer than 12 bytes, only the first 12 bytes are used as the username
+If username is longer than 7 bytes, only the first 7 bytes are used as the username.

 #### `/react`